Are you interested in flower gardening for beginners? I have an easy and inexpensive way to get you started.

 - How many hours of sun will your planting spot get

 - Do your flowers need partial shade or full sunlight

 - Do you want to plant your flower bed with perennial plants, perennial flowers (for example daylilies that grow back year after year), or annuals (these need to be replaced every year)

 Each plant should inform you of what it needs when picking out the flowers either by seed or plant at the nursery.

 I have full sun and decided on some succulent plants for this tutorial. they don’t have deep roots so I didn’t need a lot of soil in my umbrella.

 5. Water your flowers

 Once your garden is planted, water the plants to give them the moisture they need.
-When picking flowers out, the seed packet or container should have instructions for how much water the plant will need.
+When picking out flowers the seed packet or container should have instructions for how much water the plant will need.
 Most flowers will need to be watered daily.
-You can also touch the soil and you want it to be moist – not wet and not dry.
+You can also touch the soil, you want it to be moist – not wet and not dry.